 Strictly speaking this means that UK citizens are not allowed to make a backup of their computer.
 After all, pretty much every computer contains copyrighted media.
 Needless to say, this turns almost the entire country into outlaws .

 The Government is not happy with the High Court decision but it hasn't decided whether it will propose revised private copying exceptions in the future.
-Copyright holders previously suggested allowing private copying in exchange for a tax on blank CDs
+Copyright holders previously suggested allowing private copying in exchange for a tax on

-and hard drives.
+blank CDs and hard drives.
 The spokesperson said:

 As this is a complex area of law, the Government is carefully considering the implications of the ruling and the available options, before deciding any future course of action.

-India's Central Board of Film Certification (CBFC) has withdrawn its controversial list of swear words after a majority of members voted against the list at a
+India's Central Board of Film Certification (CBFC) has withdrawn its controversial list of swear words after a majority of members voted against the list at a meeting on Friday.

-It was in February this year when the crazed chairman Pahlaj Nihalani issued a list of swear words to all regional officers in the certification body and directed that films with innuendo, profanities, those glorifying bloodshed or violence against women
+It was in February this year when the crazed chairman Pahlaj Nihalani issued a list of swear words to all regional officers in the certification body and directed that films with innuendo, profanities, those glorifying bloodshed or violence

-would not get certification.
+against women would not get certification.

 The decision did initiate uproar by the film-makers and even the board members against CBFC chairman for his dictatorial approach .